alisdt/online_experiments_course/06_data.rst

     real online experiments will be made accessible to the world.

 .. [#missing] The ``trial_duration`` field is missing -- we'll see how to add this to the output later on.

-.. [#polyfills] In JavaScript programming, a *polyfill* is a piece of code which implements a particular function,
-    usually for browsers that don't have that function.

 .. [#http] .... and a few other methods for things like changing and deleting pages, but these are seldom used.